-From the earliest times, people have travelled to cities to realize their dreams.
-Cities are places of connection and protection, of aspiration and creativity.
+From the earliest times, people have travelled to cities to realize their dreams and support their families, or to escape conflict and environmental degradation.

-- Follow the money, challenging building owners, developers, investors, elected officials and others that have enormous sway over the future of our cities, to respect human rights and take action on climate change.
+The second strategy is to follow the money, challenging building owners, developers, local officials and others that have enormous sway over the future of our cities and our lives, to take human rights and climate change into account throughout their activities.